 The Corporation administers a small Endowment Fund, the B A Warburton Memorial Fund, which exists to provide financial support for male members of Strict Baptist Churches who plan to enter the Ministry.
 The assistance given by the Corporation takes the form of grants that are given towards the cost of course fees or the purchase of books.
-A grant of £750 was given to one beneficiary during the year (2017: £0).
-He stated that the grant made a significant difference to the impact of his studies.
+No grants were paid during the year (2018: £750 given to one beneficiary).